Subscribe for the latest news and events!

 Workshops

 Calling all NYC members!
-Do you have a dream children’s television series stuck in your head, just waiting to be realized?
+Do you have an imaginative children’s television series stuck in your head, just waiting to be realized?
 Are you struggling to create engaging pitch materials, or could use a hand in perfecting your idea?
-Do you get flustered when you have to talk about it?
+Do you get flustered when you talk about your project?

-If so, our NYC PITCH ME!
+If so, our NYC Chapter PITH ME!
 WORKSHOP IS FOR YOU!

 Because this will be a highly interactive environment, space is limited to 15 creators.